HitikNayak/gm-id-lookup-table-cadence-180nm/README.md

 ### Transconductance

-The transconductance \(g_m\) represents how effectively the gate voltage controls the drain current.
+The transconductance $$ g_m $$ represents how effectively the gate voltage controls the drain current.

 ### Overdrive Voltage